Microphone: Cardioid, hypercardioid, supercardioid, subcardioid

-The most common unidirectional microphone is a cardioid microphone, so named because the sensitivity pattern is "heart-shaped" (i.e. a cardioid).
-The cardioid family of microphones are commonly used as vocal or speech microphones since they are good at rejecting sounds from other directions.
-In three dimensions, the cardioid is shaped like an apple centered around the microphone, which is the "stem" of the apple.
-The cardioid response reduces pickup from the side and rear, helping to avoid feedback from the monitors.
-Since these directional transducer microphones achieve their patterns by sensing pressure gradient, putting them very close to the sound source (at distances of a few centimeters) results in a bass boost due to the increased gradient.
-This is known as the proximity effect.
-The SM58 has been the most commonly used microphone for live vocals for more than 50 years demonstrating the importance and popularity of cardioid mics.
+The most common unidirectional microphone is a cardioid microphone, so named because the sensitivity pattern is heart-shaped (i.e., a cardioid).
+In three dimensions, the cardioid is shaped like an apple centered around the microphone, which is the stem of the apple.
+The cardioid family of microphones are commonly used as vocal or speech microphones since they are good at rejecting sounds from other directions, helping to avoid feedback from the monitors.
+The Shure SM58, a cardioid microphone, has been the most commonly used microphone for live vocals for more than 50 years.

 The cardioid is effectively a superposition of an omnidirectional (pressure) and a figure-8 (pressure gradient) microphone; for sound waves coming from the back, the negative signal from the figure-8 cancels the positive signal from the omnidirectional element, whereas, for sound waves coming from the front, the two add to each other.
-However, in low frequencies a cardioid microphone behaves as an omnidirectional microphone.

-By combining the two components in different ratios, any pattern between omni and figure-8 can be achieved, which comprise the first-order cardioid family.
+By combining the two components in different ratios, any pattern between omni and figure-8 can be achieved, which comprises the first-order cardioid family.
 Common shapes include: